ds4se/chapters/pgbovine/PreppingData.md

 small random subset of the data.
 Then make that subset bigger as you gain more confidence.
-The main reason for using a subset is that your program will terminate much faster, preferably within a few seconds, which will tighten your iteration cycle.
+The main reason for using a subset is that your program will terminate much faster, preferably within a few seconds, which will tighten your iteration cycle and help you debug faster.

-However, note that by testing on only a subset of your data, you are less likely to pick up on weird rare quirks in the data set since they are, by definition, rare.
+However, note that by testing on only a subset of your data, you are less likely to pick up on rare quirks in the data set since they are, by definition, rare.

-### Pipe stdout and stderr to log files
+### Redirect stdout and stderr to log files

-When you're running your program, pipe stdout and stderr to log files so that you can inspect them using a text editor, `less`, or `tail -f` (for real-time streaming updates).

-On most Mac and Linux terminals, you can use the `>` operator to pipe stdout to a file, and `2>` to pipe stderr to a file.
+When running your program, redirect the stdout and stderr streams to log files so that you can inspect them later using a text editor, `less`, or `tail -f` (for real-time streaming updates).
+On most Mac and Linux terminals, you can use the `>` operator to redirect stdout to a file, and `2>` to redirect stderr to a file.

 ### Store raw data alongside cleaned data